eGax/TrenchBroom_xtras_plus/README.md

 <hr>

-This is meant to be used with the <a href="https://github.com/maraakate/daikatana">Unofficial Daikatana v1.3 Patch</a> or newer.
+This a is a working WIP and meant to be used with the <a href="https://github.com/maraakate/daikatana">Unofficial Daikatana v1.3 Patch</a> or newer.
 It brings Linux, Mac, and improved Windows engine ports, fixed up maps, and game code.
 You can read about it and grab it from their github.

 ### How-to-Install
 You can either grab individual files from the branch/games dirs, but everything is needed inside of the game profile dir to work properly.
 You can grab all directly from the branch downloads above, then just copy the games/profile folders you want out into your `TrenchBroom/games` dir.